honsa/asana-enhancer/README.md

-### asana enhancer
+### Asana enhancer
-Enhance behaviour of the asana web interface.
+Enhances the behaviour of the asana web interface.

--SubTask List double click to see details.
+- SubTask list, double click to see details
+- TopBar hidden
+- Upgrade Button hidden